Investigating magnetically-induced distortions of neutron stars through gamma-ray burst X-ray plateaus: Introduction

 The remaining part of this work is organized as follows.
-We show our method to estimate the magnetically-induced ellipticity under GRB magnetar scenario in Section \ref{sec2}.
-We present two-case study of \emph{Swift} GRB samples, GRB 060807 and GRB 070521, in Section \ref{sec3}.
-The summary is given in Section \ref{sec4}.
+We show our method for estimating the magnetically induced ellipticity under the GRB magnetar scenario in Sect. \ref{sec2}.
+We present a case study of a \emph{Swift} GRB sample, GRB 070521, in Sect. \ref{sec3}.
+The summary and discussion are given in Sect. \ref{sec4}.